-Source of influence Questions What is Key problems What ought to be Motivation Who is the client or beneficiary of the system practice to be used?
-What is the purpose of system practice such that it is serving the interest of client?
-What are the criteria on which the system practice is being judged?
-The clients or beneficiary of the performance auditing are the government institutions as auditees and the Parliament as representation of the people.
+What is Key problems What ought to be The purpose of the performance auditing practice is to improve the mechanism or the system of government organisations so that they can do better in managing their functions and enhance the accountability to the public.
+The performance auditing is considered successful if it provides the improvement on the government institutions based on the aspect of economy, efficiency and effectiveness (the 3E's) and provides the benefit to the society.
+Thus, the applications of Focusing on compliance rather than performance Current objective of performance auditing is merely focusing on the aspect of the 3E's The fraud aspect is less accepted as a performance audit coverage by auditors The follow-up of performance auditing recommendations by auditees is low.
+Central and local government institutions still focus on financial audit matters Lack of the rewards and sanction mechanism in regard to the implementation of performance auditing result The need to change mindset so that performance auditing focuses more on performance than compliance The need to consider the environmental and wellbeing aspect in the performance auditing objectives The need to scale up the Local Agenda 21 and the Sustainable Development Goals to be translated into practice through auditing tools The need to introduce performance auditing as a means to combat fraud and corruption The clients or beneficiary of the performance auditing are the government institutions as auditees and the Parliament as representation of the people.
 The purpose of the performance auditing practice is to improve the mechanism or the system of government organisations so that they can do better in managing their functions and enhance the accountability to the public.
 The performance auditing is considered successful if it provides the improvement on the government institutions based on the aspect of economy, efficiency and effectiveness (the 3E's) and provides the benefit to the society.
-Thus, the applications of performance audit Focusing on compliance rather than performance Current objective of performance auditing is merely focusing on the aspect of the 3E's The fraud aspect is less accepted as a performance audit coverage by auditors The follow-up of performance auditing recommendations by auditees is low.
-Central and local government institutions still focus on financial audit matters Lack of the rewards and sanction mechanism in regard to the implementation of performance auditing result The need to change mindset so that performance auditing focuses more on performance than compliance The need to consider the environmental and well- being aspect in the performance auditing objectives The need to scale up the Local Agenda 21 and the Sustainable Development Goals to be translated into practice through auditing tools The need to introduce performance auditing as a means to combat fraud and corruption
+1. The clients or beneficiary of the performance auditing are the government institutions as auditees and the Parliament as representation of the people.
+2. The purpose of the performance auditing practice is to improve the mechanism or the system of government organisations so that they can do better in managing their functions and enhance the accountability to the public.
+3. The performance auditing is considered successful if it provides the improvement on the government institutions based on the aspect of economy, efficiency and effectiveness (the 3E's) and provides the benefit to the society.
+Thus, the applications of Focusing on compliance rather than performance auditing is merely focusing on the aspect of the 3E's The fraud aspect is less accepted as a performance audit coverage by auditors The follow-up of performance auditing recommendations by auditees is low.
+Central and local government institutions still focus on financial audit matters Lack of the rewards and sanction mechanism in regard to the implementation of performance auditing result